 The GDD Prediction Model

-The GDD prediction model estimates mean intake of 55 dietary factors by country, year, age, sex, urbanicity, education, and pregnancy status in 185 countries by synthesizing survey mean intake data and relevant covariates from a range of sources.
+The GDD prediction model estimates mean intake of 54 dietary factors by country, year, age, sex, urbanicity, and education in 185 countries by synthesizing survey mean intake data and relevant covariates from a range of sources.
 For a complete detailed list of these stratifiers, see the Scope of Our Current Data Collection.

 The Bayesian multilevel framework has some advantageous properties that are appealing for our aims.
 A summary of the model is provided below.

 Fundamentally, the model is Bayesian on the log-means of intake with a nested hierarchical structure, assuming exchangeability between countries and superregions after accounting for covariates.
 To this structure, we add sex, urban/rural, education, and non-linear age effects (also within a nested-hierarchical structure), survey and country-level covariates, and overdispersion on study-level variance to account for non-sampling variation.
 It borrows heavily from models presented in Finucane et al. (Lancet 2011) and Flaxman et al. (An Integrative Metaregression Framework for Descriptive Epidemiology, 2015).

 Hierarchical Nature of the Data